dynamsoft-docs/barcode-reader-docs/faq/general/avoid-incorrect-results.md

 ---
 layout: default-layout
-title: Sometimes the barcode reader SDK returns incorrect results with four or less characters.
-How to avoid it?
+title: How to filter incorrect results with the barcode result length?
 keywords: Dynamsoft Barcode Reader, FAQ, DBR Introduction, General, incorrect results
-description: Sometimes the barcode reader SDK returns incorrect results with four or less characters.
-How to avoid it?
+description: How to filter incorrect results with the barcode result length?
 needAutoGenerateSidebar: false
 permalink: /faq/general/avoid-incorrect-results.html
 ---

-## Sometimes the Barcode Reader SDK returns incorrect results with four or less characters.
-How do you avoid that?
+## How to filter incorrect results with the barcode result length?

 [<< Back to FAQ index](index.md)